46 datasets found

 Sampling procedure

-2.2 SAMPLING FRAME The list of households obtained from the 2001/2 Ethiopian Agricultural Sample Enumeration (EASE) is used to select EAs from the rural part of the country.
+SAMPLING FRAME: The list of households obtained from the 2001/2 Ethiopian Agricultural Sample Enumeration (EASE) is used to select EAs from the rural part of the country.
 For urban sample EAs on the other hand the list consisting of households by EA, which was obtained from the 2004 Ethiopian Urban Economic Establishment Census, (EUEEC) was used as a frame.
 A fresh list of households from each urban and rural EA was prepared at the beginning of the survey period.
 The list was then used as a frame for selecting sample households of each EAs.

 Category I: Rural: - This category consists of the rural areas of 8 regions and two city administrations found in the country.
 Regarding the survey domains, each region or city administration was considered to be a domain (Reporting Level) for which major findings of the survey are reported.
 This category totally comprises 10 reporting levels.
 A stratified two-stage cluster sample design was used to select samples in which the primary sampling units (PSUs) were EAs.
-Households per sample EA were selected as a second Stage Sampling Unit (SSU) and the survey questionnaire finally administered to all members of sample households
+Households per sample EA were selected as a second Stage Sampling Unit (SSU) and the survey questionnaire finally administered to all members of sample households.

 Category II:- Major urban centers:- In this category all regional capitals and 15 other major urban centers that had a population size of 40,000 or more in 2004 were included.
 Each urban center in this category was considered as a reporting level.
 The category has totally 26 reporting levels.
 In this category too, in order to select the samples, a stratified two-stage cluster sample design was implemented.
 The primary sampling units were EAs.
 Households from each sample EA were then selected as a Second Stage Unit.

 Category III: - Other urban centers: Urban centers in the country other than those under category II were grouped into this category.
 Excluding Gambella a domain of other urban centers is formed for each region.
-Consequently 7 reporting levels were formed in this category.
+Consequently seven reporting levels were formed in this category.
 Harari, Addis Ababa and Dire Dawa do not have urban centers other than that grouped in category II.
 Hence, no domain was formed for these regions under this category.
 Unlike the above two categories a stratified three stage cluster sample design was adopted to select samples from this category.
 The primary sampling units were urban centers and the second stage sampling units were EAs.
 Households from each EA were finely selected at the third stage and the survey questionnaires administered for all of them.

 Mode of data collection